Oxford University Museum of Natural History: The 1894 demonstration of wireless telegraphy

-The first public demonstration of wireless telegraphy took place in the lecture theatre of the museum on 14 August 1894, carried out by Professor Oliver Lodge.
-A radio signal was sent from the neighbouring Clarendon Laboratory building, and received by apparatus in the lecture theatre.
+One of the first public demonstrations of wireless telegraphy took place in the lecture theatre of the museum on 14 August 1894, carried out by Professor Oliver Lodge.
+A morse code radio signal was sent from the neighbouring Clarendon Laboratory building, and received by apparatus set up by Dr Alexander Muirhead in the lecture theatre.
+The demonstration, along with a lecture by Prof. Lodge given on 1 June 1894 at the Royal Institution in London, was a component of the claim against Guglielmo Marconi's patent of 1895.
+The claim found in favour of Lodge and Muirhead, who then sold the patent rights to Marconi, who was by then already laying the foundations of modern wireless communication systems.

 Charles Dodgson and the dodo

-The museum displays a 1651 painting of a dodo by Flemish artist, Jan Savery.
+The museum displays a 1651 painting of a dodo by Flemish artist, Jan Savery, along with remains of an actual dodo and several models.
 Charles Dodgson, better known by his pen-name Lewis Carroll, was a regular visitor to the museum, and Savery's painting is likely to have influenced the character of the Dodo in Carroll's Alice's Adventures in Wonderland.

+The museum holds the only soft-tissue specimen of a dodo anywhere in the world.
+Only a head and a leg remains of the specimen which came from the Ashmolean's founding collection from John Tradescant.

+2024 University of Oxford pro-Palestinian campus occupations

+On the 6 May 2024 a Palestinian solidarity encampment was erected on the front lawn of the museum.
+This began the 2024 University of Oxford pro-Palestinian campus occupations.

 Collections

 The museum collections are divided into three sections: Earth Collections covering the Palaeontological collections and the mineral and rock collections, Life Collections which include zoological and entomological collections, and the Archive Collections.